dbuchko/tap-gitops/README.md

 For detailed documentation, refer to [VMware Tanzu Application Platform Product Documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/install-gitops-intro.html).

+# Prerequisites
+1. Ability to SSH into a remote (public facing) jumpbox using a private key file (to be provided)
+2. An account on https://github.com, with the ability to create a new repository
+3. An SSH key for your Github account.
+(Refer to instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh).

 # Workshop Attendee Instructions

+Each user has their own AKS cluster.
+There is a single shared registry for everyone.
+A jumpbox has been created with an account for each user.
+You should have received the username and private key file to SSH into the jumpbox.
+TAP installation files have been installed in each users `downloads` subdirectory.

 1. The URL of the jumpbox is `jumpbox.$CODE_NAME.azure.tanzu-studio.com`, where `$CODE_NAME` is provided by the instructor.
 SSH into the jumpbox using the provided credentials.  eg.